BloodhoundAllfather/dembe/README.md

 `gcc -lpthread dembe.c -o dembe`

 Some systems have `libpthread.a` installed though.
-If the command above didn't work, you can compile this way:
+In this case you can compile this way:

 `gcc -pthread dembe.c -o dembe`